-I work with adults, young people and teenagers.
+I work with a range of adults and young people.
 My work in private practice, at ELOP (East London Out Project) and LCCS (Re-Vision’s Low Cost Counselling Service), has given me experience working with a range of life challenges:

 addictions, obsessions and compulsions